michael105/minilib/minicore/rinit/README.md

  rinit.run writes into it's own argument the new runlevel.
  (so the current runlevel shows up with ps)

-On SIGUSR1 the runlevel is read from the shared directory within the init ramdisk.
+On SIGUSR1 the runlevel should be read from the shared directory within the init ramdisk, and changed to, when needed.
  (/rd/run/runlevel)

  For changing the runlevel,